briandoll/change-inside-surroundings.vim/README.md

 * Given: `"The Guns of Brixton"`
 * `To replace the contents of the quotes I can use: <code>ci"</code>

-**This plugin provides a single command that works for all of these examples.**
+**I wanted something simpler.
+This plugin provides a single command that works for all of these examples.**

-Use: `:ChangeContainer` or `<leader>ci` and vim will remove the contents of the innermost container, leaving you in insert mode.
+Use: `:ChangeInsideSurrounding` or `<leader>ci` and vim will remove the contents of the innermost 'surrounding', leaving you in insert mode.

 Installation